benlagreca02/n64ArduinoAdapter/README.md

 These  are both great projects, however I wanted to avoid using mixed C and assembly for redability's sake which was the largest hurdle in the project.

 ## Challenges
-Ironically, the modern arduino has quite a hard time keeping up with the Nintendo 64.
+Ironically, the modern arduino has quite a hard time keeping up with the Nintendo 64 controller.
-The data direction registers and status registers are manipulated directly, as the `digitalRead()` and `digitalWrite()` functions have so much padding, and "saftey" precautions, that they are too slow to keep up with the 25 year old controller.
+The data direction registers and status registers are manipulated directly, as the `digitalRead()` and `digitalWrite()` functions have so much padding and "saftey precautions", that they are too slow to keep up with the 25 year old controller.
+This is why two Arduinos are used, the uno (which is faster) to interpret the data from the controller, and the Pro-micro to emulate the gamepad over USB.